Community Services Worker Training in Toronto

 Certificate courses featured in the Community Services Worker program: First Aid and CPR, Non-Violent Crisis Intervention Certificate.

-Program length: 12 months (20 hours/week, M-TH) includes 8 week internship
+Program length: 12 months (20 hours/week) includes 8 week internship

 **If you have a post-secondary degree/diploma or related experience you may be interested in our Kompass Professional Development – Community Mental Health online certificate**